callahanchris/callahanchris.github.io/source/_posts/2014-05-23-i-dont-know-how-to-program.markdown

 ### Conclusion

 I am excited to have begun learning how to program Rails applications and to be making progress on my path to becoming a professional web developer.
 Though I feel accomplished about completing the Hartl Rails Tutorial, working my way through it really made me realize how little I know and how much learning I have ahead of me.
 I am glad to have had a taste of the Rails development process and gleaned the lessons above.

+I don't know how to program.
+It's the truth.
+Now that I've put that out there, the only way is up.